-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Arrowhead Research Corporation, a Delaware corporation (the "Company"), will be held on June 16, 2010, at 10:00 a.m., local time, at the Sheraton Pasadena, 303 E. Cordova Street, Pasadena, California 91101, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2013 Annual Meeting of Stockholders of Arrowhead Research Corporation, a Delaware corporation (the "Company"), will be held on March 21, 2013, at 10:00 a.m., local time, at the Sheraton Pasadena, 303 E. Cordova Street, Pasadena, California 91101, for the following purposes:

-- 1. To elect five (5) directors to serve as members of the Company's Board of Directors until the next Annual Meeting or until their successors are elected; - 2.
-To approve a proposed amendment to the Company's 2004 Equity Incentive Plan (the "2004 Incentive Plan") to increase the number of shares of common stock reserved for issuance under the 2004 Incentive Plan from 6,000,000 shares to 10,000,000 shares; - 3.
-To ratify the selection of Rose, Snyder & Jacobs as independent auditors of the Company for the fiscal year ending September 30, 2010; and - 4.
-To transact such other business as may properly come before the meeting or any adjournment(s) thereof.
+- 1. To elect six directors to serve as members of the Company's Board of Directors until the next Annual Meeting or until their successors are elected; - 2.
+To approve a proposed amendment to the Company's 2004 Equity Incentive Plan (the "2004 Incentive Plan") to increase the number of shares of common stock reserved for issuance under the 2004 Incentive Plan from 2,000,000 shares to 3,000,000 shares; - 3.
+To conduct an advisory vote on executive compensation; - 4.
+To conduct an advisory vote on the frequency of future advisory votes on executive compensation; and - 5.
+To ratify the selection of Rose, Snyder & Jacobs as independent auditors of the Company for the fiscal year ending September 30, 2013;

 The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice.
-Proposal 1 relates solely to the election of the five (5) directors nominated by the Board of Directors and does not include any other matters relating to the election of directors, including, without limitation, the election of directors nominated by any stockholder of the Company.
+Proposal 1 relates solely to the election of the six directors nominated by the Board of Directors and does not include any other matters relating to the election of directors, including, without limitation, the election of directors nominated by any stockholder of the Company.

-Only stockholders of record at the close of business on April 27, 2010, are entitled to notice of and to vote at the Annual Meeting.
+Only stockholders of record at the close of business on January 31, 2013 are entitled to notice of and to vote at the Annual Meeting.